betajippity/betajippity.github.io/_posts/2021-04-12-magic-shop-renderman-challenge.md

 <div class='embed-container-square'>
 <iframe src="/content/images/2021/Apr/magicshop/comparisons/character_backlightcompare_embed.html" frameborder="0" border="0" scrolling="no"></iframe></div>
-<div class="figcaption">Figure 6: Character backlit without and with fuzz.
+<div class="figcaption"><span>Figure 6: Character backlit without and with fuzz.
 The rim lighting effect is created entirely by backlighting scattering through XGen fuzz on the character and the outfit.
-For a full screen comparison, <a href="/content/images/2021/Apr/magicshop/comparisons/character_backlightcompare.html">click here.</a> Click <a href="/content/images/2021/Apr/magicshop/character.003.jpg">here</a> and <a href="/content/images/2021/Apr/magicshop/character.004.jpg">here</a> to see the full 4K renders by themselves.</div>
+For a full screen comparison, <a href="/content/images/2021/Apr/magicshop/comparisons/character_backlightcompare.html">click here.</a> Click <a href="/content/images/2021/Apr/magicshop/character.003.jpg">here</a> and <a href="/content/images/2021/Apr/magicshop/character.004.jpg">here</a> to see the full 4K renders by themselves.</span></div>

 I used SeExpr expressions instead of using XGen's guides/splines workflow to control all of the fuzz; the reason for using expressions was because I only needed some basic noise and overall orientation controls for the fuzz instead of detailed specific grooming.
 Of course, adding geometric fuzz to all of a character's skin and clothing does increase memory usage and render times, but not by as much as one might expect!